-- (f) Except as set forth in the West Disclosure Schedule, West does not have any liability for the Taxes of any person other than West and the West Subsidiaries and the West Subsidiaries do not have any liability for the Taxes of any person other than West and the West Subsidiaries (A) under Treasury Regulation Section 1.15026 (or any similar provision of state, local or foreign law), (B) as a transferee or successor, (C) by contract, or (D) otherwise. - (g) Neither West nor the West Subsidiaries has made any payments, is obligated to make any payments, or is a party to an agreement that could obligate it to make any payments that will not be deductible under Section 280G of the Code.
-West and the West Subsidiaries have disclosed to the IRS all positions taken on its federal income tax returns which could give rise to a substantial understatement of tax under Section 6662 of the Code. - (h) For all taxable years commencing with the taxable year ended December 31, 1995 through the taxable year ended December 31, 1997, West has been organized in conformity with the qualifications as a REIT (within the meaning of the Code) and has satisfied all requirements to qualify as a REIT for such years.
+(f) Except as set forth in the West Disclosure Schedule, West does not have any liability for the Taxes of any person other than West and the West Subsidiaries and the West Subsidiaries do not have any liability for the Taxes of any person other than West and the West Subsidiaries (A) under Treasury Regulation Section 1.15026 (or any similar provision of state, local or foreign law), (B) as a transferee or successor, (C) by contract, or (D) otherwise.

+(g) Neither West nor the West Subsidiaries has made any payments, is obligated to make any payments, or is a party to an agreement that could obligate it to make any payments that will not be deductible under Section 280G of the Code.
+West and the West Subsidiaries have disclosed to the IRS all positions taken on its federal income tax returns which could give rise to a substantial under statement of tax under Section 6662 of the Code.

+(h) For all taxable years commencing with the taxable year ended December 31, 1995 through the taxable year ended December 31, 1997, West has been organized in conformity with the qualifications as a REIT (within the meaning of the Code) and has satisfied all requirements to qualify as a REIT for such years.
 West has operated, and intends to continue to operate, in such a manner as to qualify as a REIT for the tax period ending on the Closing Date, and has not taken or omitted to take any action which would reasonably be expected to result in a challenge to its status as a REIT, and no such challenge is pending or, to West's knowledge, threatened.
-Each West Subsidiary that is a partnership, joint venture or limited liability company has been treated during and since its formation and continues to be treated for federal income tax purposes as (i) a partnership, (ii) a qualified REIT subsidiary under the Code or (iii) an entity that may be disregarded as an entity separate from its owner under Treasury Regulation (S) 301.7701-3.
-Each West Subsidiary that is both (i) a corporation for federal income tax purposes and (ii) with respect to which all of the outstanding capital stock is owned solely by West (or solely by a West Subsidiary that is a corporation wholly owned by West) is a "qualified REIT subsidiary" as defined in Section 856(i) of the Code.
+Each West Subsidiary that is a partnership, joint venture or limited liability company has been treated during and since its formation and continues to be treated for federal income tax purposes as (i) a partnership, (ii) a qualified REIT subsidiary that is both (i) a corporation for federal income tax purposes and (ii) with respect to which all of the outstanding capital stock is owned solely by West (or solely by a West Subsidiary that is a corporation wholly owned by West) is a "qualified REIT subsidiary" as defined in Section 856(i) of the Code.